Photos: New Braves third baseman Gio Urshela

 1 /

 The Braves signed veteran third baseman Gio Urshela on Tuesday to step in at third base to replace the injured Austin Riley.
-Take a look at Urshela playing for the Detroit Tigers.
+(Jason Getz / AJC)

 Cookie Settings